deepakdevswaroop/UIPath/README.md

-# UIPath

-# Azure Infrastructure Automation with Terraform
+# Azure Infrastructure Automation with Terraform 🚀

 This Terraform project automates the deployment of Azure infrastructure, including Virtual Machines (VMs), Kubernetes clusters (AKS), SQL Servers, and a shared public IP.
-It is built with modularity, scalability, API integration, and dynamic input validation in mind.
+It is built with modularity, scalability, edge case validation, and dynamic user-driven input in mind.

 ---